apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 - :ref:`config:scheduler__min_file_process_interval`
   Number of seconds after which a DAG file is re-parsed.
 The DAG file is parsed every min_file_process_interval number of seconds.
-Updates to DAGs are reflected after this interval.
+Updates to Dags are reflected after this interval.
 Keeping this number low will increase CPU usage.

 - :ref:`config:scheduler__parsing_processes`